Fighting to Make New Yorkers with Intellectual and Developmental Disabilities a Priority

 90% of the sector’s funding comes from the state government.
 Therefore, to sustain the system long-term and allow organizations to continue to provide lifelong support and care, New York State must:

-WHAT THE I/DD SERVICE SECTOR NEEDS IN THE NY 2025 STATE BUDGET
+WHAT THE I/DD SERVICE SECTOR NEEDS IN THE FY 2026 STATE BUDGET

 SYSTEM SUSTAINABILITY

-Following a decade of provider agencies not receiving the statutory Cost of Living Adjustment (COLA), critical investments are needed to support the non-profit care services sector.
-A 3.2% COLA increase in the upcoming Executive Budget is needed to combat the substantial inflationary growth over the past year, leaving non-profit providers lacking the resources necessary to meet demand.
+Following decades of underfunding, critical investments are needed to support the non-profit care services sector.
+A 7.8% Medicaid rate increase in the state budget is needed to combat the substantial inflationary growth over the past year, leaving non-profit providers lacking the resources necessary to meet demand.

 Over the past year, the increasing costs associated with mandated fringe benefits, repairs and maintenance, utilities, food, supplies, transportation, and insurance have financially strained provider agencies.
 These cost increases are compounded by the fact that I/DD provider agencies rely solely on Medicaid funding, leaving them unable to increase reimbursement for services to compensate for increased costs of operations.
 Investment is needed to address these financial burdens and ensure sustained support for these essential care services.